waveyboym/todo-app/README.md

 # todo-app
+link to quick run of the game: https://onlinegdb.com/nsKGQdExo (click the run button in order to run the file)

-A todo app using css, javascript and html with a frosted class interface.
+A todo app using css, javascript and html with a frosted glass interface.
 Functions:
 1. Can add a new todo task
 2. Can complete or delete todo task